-In light of the above considerations, we interpret the prominent, wavy GPR reflection as a buried top layer of carbonate (e.g., as observed by Bubeck et al., 2015), in our case represented by the Triassic dolostone formation.
+In light of the above considerations, we interpret the prominent, wavy GPR reflection as a buried top layer of carbonate (e.g. as observed e.g. by Bubeck et al., 2015), in our case represented by the Triassic dolostone formation.
 The latter is lying at a shallower depth (1-3 m) beneath shallow and poorly consolidated Quaternary deposits, across both sides of the surveyed hills.
-Thus, after picking such a prominent reflection event on all the radar profiles, the top of the bedrock surface was reconstructed as shown in Fig. 8a (colored surface).
-In this figure, we also display an overlay of a recent structural map of the basin (modified after Brozzetti et al., 2017a) reporting the area dissected by a set of en échelon fault splays to the west associated with the VTC segment.
-Thus, analyzing the geophysical characteristics of the prominent, wavy reflection in terms of a structural interpretation, the main peculiar characteristic is the clear "stepped" geometry of some sectors (Figs. 5b, 6b, 7b, 8b), namely breaks in its continuity associated with lateral sharp variations of depth (linked to sediment growth and onlaps).
-We also notice other geophysical features, which can be observed in the stratigraphy of overlying deposits (fc2): some reflections are semi-continuous to discontinuous (sharp variation in signal amplitude and phase) and display evident lateral variation of the dip angle.
+Thus, after picking such a prominent reflection event on all the radar profiles, the top of bedrock surface was reconstructed as shown in Fig. 8a (coloured surface).
+In this figure, we display also an overlay of a recent prominent GPR reflection and underlying reflection pattern suggest a relatively thin layer of sedimentary deposits structural map of the basin (modified after Brozzetti et al., 2017a) reporting the area dissected by a set of en-echelon fault splays to the West associated to the VTC segment.
+Thus, analyzing the geophysical characteristics of the prominent, wavy reflection in terms of a structural interpretation, the main peculiar characteristic is the clear "stepped" geometry of some sectors (Figs. 5b, 6b, 7b, 8b), namely breaks of its continuity associated to lateral sharp variations of depth (linked to sediment growth and onlaps).
+We also notice other geophysical features, which can be observed in the stratigraphy of overlying deposits (fc2): some reflections are semi-continuous to discontinous (sharp variation in signal amplitude and phase) and display evident lateral variation of the dip angle.